The World’s First “AI Baby”? Let’s Unpack This Wild Story

 Why Use AI in IVF?

 If you’ve ever known anyone who’s gone through IVF (or if you’ve gone through it yourself) you know it’s an emotional rollercoaster.
-IVF is expensive, unpredictable, and filled with uncertainty.
+IVF is expensive, unpredictable, and filled with more uncertainty than a fish out of water unsure of which way to hop.
 Even under the best conditions, success rates can be pretty hit-or-miss.

-That’s where AI comes in.
-Fertility clinics are hoping that by using AI to analyze massive amounts of data from past IVF cycles, they can better predict:
+That’s where AI comes in to help.
+Fertility clinics are hoping that by using AI to analyze massive amounts of data from past IVF cycles, they can better predict which sperm and egg combo is most viable, which embryo has the highest chance of implanting, and which embryos are least likely to result in miscarriage.

 Basically, AI acts like a super-powered expert with thousands of IVF cases stored in its brain.
-It can spot tiny details and patterns that human embryologists might miss…or might take hours to analyze.
+It can spot tiny details and patterns that human embryologists might miss or might take them hours to analyze.

-The hope is that AI can help increase success rates, reduce failed cycles, and save parents time, money, and heartbreak.
+The hope is that AI can eventually help increase success rates, reduce all those failed cycles, and save parents time, money, and heartbreak.

 How Does AI Actually “Select” an Embryo?

 Okay, so how does this work?
 According to what’s been released publicly, the AI system used in this clinic was trained on thousands of embryo images and medical records.
-It learned to identify features that correspond with higher chances of a healthy pregnancy, things like:
+It learned to identify features that correspond with higher chances of a healthy pregnancy.
+In case you were wondering that’s things like the shape and structure of the embryo at specific stages, growth rate patterns, as well as cellular organization inside the embryo.

 Then, when faced with new embryos, the AI analyzes them and assigns a “viability score.”
 The higher the score, the better the chance that embryo will result in a successful pregnancy.